nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 2. Quick Start <a name="quick-start"></a>

-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure that you have Java 11 or above installed in your Computer.
 2. Download `modtrek.jar` [here](https://github.com/AY2223S2-CS2103T-T13-1/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for **MODTrek**.
-4. Lauch the app by double-clicking the file or by navigating to the file using your command terminal, and running `java -jar modtrek.jar` in your terminal.
+4. Launch the app by double-clicking the file or by navigating to the folder containing the file using your command terminal, and running `java -jar modtrek.jar` in your terminal.
 5. A GUI similar to the one below should appear in a few seconds.
 ![Ui QuickStart](images/Ui-quickstart2.png)
 <p align="center"><em>GUI of MODTrek</em><br></p>

-6. Type commands within the CLI and press enter to execute it.
+6. Great!
+You are now within **MODTrek** and ready to track your modules.
+You may type commands within the CLI and press enter to execute them.
 For a list of executable commands, refer to the [Features](#features) section.
+We recommend you to follow our [Short Tutorial](#short-tutorial) to start off.

 [Back to Table of Contents](#toc)